ITensor/website/docs/book/itensor_contraction.md

 # Contracting ITensors

-Tensor contraction is often the most expensive step of a tensor algorithm.
+Tensor contraction is usually the most expensive step of tensor algorithms.
-The code for performing contractions can also be fragile and error-prone if the tensor interface depends on the index ordering.
+Code for contracting tensors can be fragile and error-prone when the tensor interface depends on the index ordering.

-The goal of ITensor is to make it easy to transcribe tensor contraction diagrams directly into code, helping you to focus on the connectivity of a tensor network.
-ITensor also works behind the scenes to ensure that contractions are performed efficiently.
+ITensor gets around these issues by using "intelligent" indices which recognize each other and automatically contract, regardless of the order they are in.
+ITensor works behind the scenes to make sure this is done as efficiently as possible.

+To contract two ITensors, use
-Pairs of ITensors are contracted using the `*` operator, which <i>contracts all matching indices</i>.
+the `*` operator, which <i>contracts all matching indices</i>.
 Some pairs of indices may match, yet you do not want them to be contracted.
 To prevent this from happening, change the prime level of such indices on one or both tensors as in the